v

 Detection and identification of microorganisms

-The traditional methods for identifying and determining the antimicrobial susceptibility of microorganisms are still considered the gold standard.
-However, these methods are time-consuming, taking several days, starting with gram staining, antimicrobial susceptibility testing, and culture.
-Conventionally, the macroscopic analysis of colony morphology is the initiation of the classification of bacterial species before conformational testing using advanced techniques such as mass spectrometry.
-To decrease workload and produce a reference tool for microbiological analysis, Huang and Wu designed a bacterial colony morphology identification automatic system by using both supervised and unsupervised deep CNNs.
-The authors achieved a 73% classification accuracy for all bacterial species (n ¼ 18) and 90% specificity for each bacterial species.
-ML algorithms are obtaining value in the interpretation and analysis of complex spectral output of different analytical techniques, including matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS), vibrational spectroscopy, and LC–MS/MS. ML models have been designed for the classification of group B Streptococcus serotypes, distinguishing between Shigella species and Escherichia coli, typing Staphylococcus haemolyticus strains, and differentiating between Clostridium species and Klebsiella species.
-While MALDI265 TOF MS is used for microbial identification in vibrational spectroscopy (i.e., IR and Raman spectroscopy) and routine clinical microbiology lab, it is gaining interest as an alternative technique for classification of different microorganisms due to its rapid, nondestructive nature.
-Lasch et al. proposed Fourier transform-IR spectroscopy hyperspectral imaging in combination with a hierarchical system of artificial neural networks for rapid and highly accurate identification of Gram-positive (S. epidermidis, S. aureus, B. subtilis, B. cereus and E. faecalis) and Gram-negative bacteria (P. aeruginosa, E. coli and C. freundii).
-Roux-Dalvai et al. designed a culture-free and fast method for identifying fifteen different uropathogenic bacteria using a combination of ML and LC–MS/MS. Within less than four hours, 97% accuracy was reported in the classification of predominant infecting bacteria.48–50
+Traditional methods for identifying microorganisms and determining their antimicrobial susceptibility are still considered the gold standard.
+However, these methods are time-consuming, often taking several days, starting with Gram staining, antimicrobial susceptibility testing, and culture.
+Conventionally, the macroscopic analysis of colony morphology initiates the classification of bacterial species before confirmatory testing using advanced techniques such as mass spectrometry.
+ML algorithms are proving valuable in the interpretation and analysis of complex spectral outputs from different analytical techniques, including matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS), vibrational spectroscopy, and LC–MS/MS. ML models have been designed for the classification of group B Streptococcus serotypes, distinguishing between Shigella species and Escherichia coli, typing Staphylococcus haemolyticus strains, and differentiating between Clostridium species and Klebsiella species.
+While MALDI-TOF MS is widely used for microbial identification in vibrational spectroscopy (i.e., IR and Raman spectroscopy) and routine clinical microbiology labs, it is gaining interest as an alternative technique for classification of different microorganisms due to its rapid, nondestructive nature.

 Detection of antimicrobial